 During the summer of 2018, we installed 73 smart energy and water meters across Nebraska and in Southwestern Wyoming.
 The intent of the project is to provide helpful information for growers interested in monitoring the amount of energy they use for irrigation throughout a season.
-(Smart water meters helping to make smart management decisions, May 20, 2018) The meters use a cellular modem to automatically send the collected energy data to a server where growers or DWFI staff researchers can access the data remotely.
+The meters use a cellular modem to automatically send the collected energy data to a server where growers or DWFI staff researchers can access the data remotely.
 Data is then analyzed and returned to growers in a helpful, easy-to-use format to use in making irrigation decisions.

 However, many cellular connections are not reliable in rural Nebraska and Wyoming.
 Without a cellular connection, the meter data was lost because the meters relied on the server to store data.
 No cell connection means no server access and no data stored.
 We brainstormed solutions to the cell connection problem and partnered with University of Nebraska–Lincoln’s Raikes School Design Studio for help developing new hardware.